 Components of Strategic Management Process

-1. Corporate Level Strategy: - Composed principally of members of board of directors and chief executive and administrative officers.
-They are responsible for financial performance of corporation as a whole.
+Composed principally of members of the board of directors and chief executive and administrative officers.
+They are responsible for the financial performance of the corporation as a whole.
 Orientations at the corporate level reflect the concern of all stakeholders.

 The task of analyzing the organization’s external and internal environment and then selecting an appropriate strategy is normally referred to as strategy formulation.
 In contrast strategy implementation involves designing appropriate organizational structure and control systems to put the organization’s chosen strategy into action.